 The optimism bias, for example, explains why the warning labels on cigarettes are so ineffective.

 At the level of the basic human interface with the product, cigarettes deliver in terms of their ability to satisfy our immediate need.
-The warning label—which works contrary to our tendency toward optimism and self indulgence—misses its optimal leverage point because the possible future consequence of smoking are easy to set aside in the face of our immediate craving.
+The warning label, which works contrary to our tendency toward optimism and self-indulgence, misses its optimal leverage point because the possible future consequence of smoking is easy to set aside in the face of our immediate craving.
 It turns out that most of us are wired to pay little attention to such warnings when applied to our own future.
 The truth of it matters little in the face of our optimistic belief in ourselves.
 As the optimism bias study demonstrates, we naturally and persistently assume that, despite any statistics to the contrary, we will be able to avoid these dangers.

 Meanwhile the pull of the nicotine for immediate gratification is strong and persistent.
 So it simply does not work.